Can a Pergola Withstand Florida Hurricanes? (Honest Answer)

 What wind speed should my South Florida pergola be designed for?

 This depends on your specific location within South Florida.
-Miami-Dade County requires structures to be designed for 175+ mph wind speeds in most areas.
-Broward County requirements vary by zone.
+Miami-Dade County sits in the High-Velocity Hurricane Zone, with the most demanding design pressures in the state, and Broward requirements vary by zone.
 Your contractor should confirm the design wind speed for your specific address.

 Can I get homeowner's insurance coverage for a permitted pergola?